open-pioneer/trails-starter/docs/WaysToPatchAPackage.md

 });
 ```

 You can then implement a new version of the `NotificationService`, either in your app or in another package.
+To do this, it is necessary to implement exactly the same interface as the old service; the name of the service can be chosen freely.

 Note that this replaces the `NotificationService` in the entire application, so all packages in that application
 will observe your new implementation.
-It its therefore important to provide an implementation that (roughly) conforms to the original API, to avoid runtime errors.
+It is therefore important to provide an implementation that (roughly) conforms to the original API, to avoid runtime errors.

 For this example, we can simply add a new service to our application: